chapel-lang/chapel/doc/sphinx/source/users-guide/locality/onClauses.rst

 .. literalinclude:: ../../../../../test/release/examples/users-guide/locality/dataDrivenOnClause-trivial.good
   :language: text

-In the next section, we'll see more about how variables can be declared on other locales.
+The next section will explain how variables can be declared on other locales to make data-driven on-clauses more interesting.

 (It's worth noting that even cases which use locale values to specify their on-clauses are technically data-driven since each unique locale